elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 #### Problem

 Sending a message to a process can be an expensive operation if it is big enough, as messages will be fully copied to the receiving process, which is both CPU and memory intensive.
-This is due to erlang's "shared nothing" architecture where each process has its own memory, simplifying and speeding up garbage collection.
+This is due to Erlang's "share nothing" architecture where each process has its own memory, simplifying and speeding up garbage collection.
-That this happens is more obvious when using `send/2`, `GenServer.call/3` or the initial data in `GenServer.start_link/3`, however notably this also happens when using `spawn/1`, `Task.async/1`, `Task.async_stream/3` & friends.
-It is more subtle here as the anonymous function passed to these captures the variables it references in its closure - meaning that data will also be copied over.
-Hence, you can accidentally send way more data to a process than you actually need.
+This is more obvious when using `send/2`, `GenServer.call/3`, or the initial data in `GenServer.start_link/3`.
+Notably this also happens when using `spawn/1`, `Task.async/1`, `Task.async_stream/3`, etc. It is more subtle here as the anonymous function passed to these functions captures the variables it references in its closure; this means that all data will be copied over.
+By doing this, you can accidentally send way more data to a process than you actually need.

 #### Example

-To depict the problem let's imagine you were to implement some simple reporting of ip addresses that made requests against your application.
-You want to do this asynchronously to not block processing, so you decide to use `spawn/1`.
-It may seem like a good idea to hand over the whole connection ("We might need more data later!"), however it results in copying a lot of unnecessary data (request body, params etc.).
+To depict the problem, let's imagine you were to implement some simple reporting of IP addresses that made requests against your application.
+You want to do this asynchronously and not block processing, so you decide to use `spawn/1`.
+It may seem like a good idea to hand over the whole connection because we might need more data later.
+However passing the connection results in copying a lot of unnecessary data like the request body, params, etc.

 ```elixir
 # log_request_ip send the ip to some external service